Rithik1102/fastapi-bookstore-api/README.md

 #API Usage
-# Then, open Git Bash terminal to run the commands below.
+# Download and open Git Bash terminal for windows to run the commands below.
+# For Linux/macOS, open the terminal to run commands.

 🔹 Register a new user
 curl -X 'POST' 'http://127.0.0.1:8000/register' \